 The Series C Preferred Stock was initially non-voting and non-convertible.
-The Series C Preferred Stock became voting and convertible into shares of the Company's common stock effective May 15, 2013, after the Company complied with the requirements of Rule 14c-2 of the Securities Exchange Act of 1934, as amended, with respect to the written consent of the majority stockholder of the Company, dated as of December 20, 2012, approving the issuance of common stock upon conversion of the Series C Preferred Stock pursuant to NASDAQ Listing Rule 5635.
-The Series C Stock is convertible into common stock at a conversion price per share equal to \$0.6889, subject to certain anti-dilution adjustments (the "Conversion Price").
+The Series C Preferred Stock became voting and convertible into shares of the Company's common stock effective May 15, 2013, following the Company's compliance with the requirements of Rule 14c-2 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), with respect to the written consent of the majority stockholder of the Company, dated as of December 20, 2012, approving the issuance of common stock upon conversion of the Series C Preferred Stock pursuant to NASDAQ Listing Rule 5635.
+The Series C Preferred Stock is convertible into shares of common stock at a conversion price per share equal to \$0.6889, subject to certain anti-dilution adjustments (the "Series C Conversion Price").